Case study:

 The Client

-Operating from Ellough Airfield in Beccles, Suffolk, specialises in industrial grit blasting services.
-The company occupies a large workshop space, which is essential for their operations.
+Operating from Ellough Airfield in Beccles, Suffolk, the client specializes in industrial grit blasting services.
+They occupy a large workshop space that is crucial for their operations.

 However, due to ongoing major renovations, a significant portion of the property was temporarily unusable.